 - 1.28 The Chief Officer of Police, the Fire and Rescue Authority, the Licensing Authority, the Enforcing Authority for health and safety purposes, the Local Planning Authority, the authority responsible for Environmental Health, Trading Standards, the Safeguarding Children's Authority and the authority responsible for Public Health are all known as 'Responsible Authorities'.
-These responsible authorities may make representations on applications, so far as they relate to the promotion of the four licensing objectives, and request reviews once licences have been granted. - 1.29 Any other person, (this includes any individual, body or business), regardless of their geographical location or proximity to the premises, or those who are likely to be affected by it, or their representatives, are free to raise relevant representations for or against a grant, full variation or review application.
+These responsible authorities may make representations on applications, so far as they relate to the promotion of the four licensing objectives, and request reviews once licences have been granted.
+Contact details for these responsible authorities are set out in Appendix C. - 1.29 Any other person, (this includes any individual, body or business), regardless of their geographical location or proximity to the premises, or those who are likely to be affected by it, or their representatives, are free to raise relevant representations for or against a grant, full variation or review application.
 Elected Members of the Licensing Authority may also make representations on behalf of such persons, but may not sit on a Licensing Sub Committee that considers those representations.
 A representation would only be 'relevant' if it relates to the likely effect or impact of the grant of the licence on the promotion of at least one of the four licensing objectives.
 In addition, the representation must not be frivolous or vexatious, and in the case of reviews not repetitious.
-Any representation made must be received by the Licensing Authority within the consultation period in order for it to be considered and upheld if necessary.
+Any representation made must be received by the Licensing Authority within the relevant consultation period in order for it to be considered and upheld if necessary.